kenwoon/COSC-310-Individual-Project/README.md

 This is the public repository team 5 will be using to collaborate on the project throughout the term.

+### Compile instructions:
+ - After cloning the whole repo, navigate to the src directory using the command prompt for your system (terminal/cmd/mac terminal).
+ - run the command `javac *.java -d ../bin/`
+ - change directory to the bin folder and run `java InventorySystemMain`

 ### Explanation of classes:
  - InventorySystemMain: this is the main class with the main logic, although the program is mainly event-based.
 It contains 7 methods that are called by event listener within the MainUI class: load, save, add, edit, order, transaction, and setTime.
 This class contains instances of MainUI (for methods related to the GUI), JFileChooser (for opening/saving files), LocalDate (for determining when Orders have arrived), Database (for tracking the loaded database), an arraylist of Orders (for tracking all current Orders), and a double revenue for tracking the total gain/loss of that session.
  - MainUI: this is the main UI window that contains the listener that calls back to methods in InventorySystemMain.
 This class also contains a method for updating the visual JTable element when the backend Database instance is changed, as well as a method for updating the revenue label and returning the currently selected row.